It’s time for another amazing season at the Jersey Shore.

 Wondering how to spend those summer days?
 You’re in luck!
 We’ve put together the ultimate Jersey Shore bucket list, filled with destinations, day trips and activities you absolutely must check out.

-The Cape May Lighthouse at night
+Climb the Cape May Lighthouse

 215 Lighthouse Avenue, Cape May Point • 609-884-5404